agn453/UNZIP-CPM-Z80/README.md

 bugs (Jun-2020).

-I've incorporated Martin's fixes into a new sourcefile *UNZIP151.Z80* and also to the original sourecode for Version 1.2 into a renamed file *UNZIP121.Z80*
+I've incorporated Martin's fixes into a new sourcefile *UNZIP151.Z80* and also updated the original sourecode for Version 1.2 into a renamed file *UNZIP121.Z80*

-For a discussion of the fixes - please see refer to the following postings at the Google Groups archive of the comp.os.cpm newsgroup -
+For a discussion of the fixes - please refer to the following postings at the Google Groups archive of the comp.os.cpm newsgroup -

 * Un-shrink fix https://groups.google.com/forum/#!topic/comp.os.cpm/B0A4x59SX44